Source of life

 Text: Elke Maier

-The new Center for System Biology, to which Eugene – “Gene” – W. Myers was appointed as Director six months ago, was established by the Max Planck Society jointly with the Klaus Tschira Foundation and the Max Planck Foundation.
+Deep in concentration, Eugene W. Myers sits in front of the screen, his glasses on his forehead.
+He has one e-mail to send before turning his full attention to his visitor.
+His austere office is on the second floor of the Max Planck Institute for Molecular Cell Biology and Genetics.
+The new Center for Systems Biology, to which Eugene – “Gene” – W. Myers was appointed as Director recentely, was established by the Max Planck Society jointly with the Klaus Tschira Foundation and the Max Planck Foundation.
 It is a joint project run by the Dresden-based Max PIanck Institutes for Molecular Cell Biology and Genetics, and Physics of Complex Systems.
 Its function is to develop methods to improve our understanding of the complex molecular orchestration that takes place in animate nature.

 Wearing jeans, a white shirt and a black jacket, with graying, wavy hair and dark eyes, Gene Myers looks somewhat like Hollywood actor Richard Gere.
 Gene Myers too is famous – not on screen, but in bioinformatics, a discipline in which he is a pioneer.
 He made a decisive advance in decoding the human genome circa 2001 and the BLAST software that he co-developed in 1990 is used by researchers the world over to compare DNA sequences.
 Already he has received numerous awards, among them the Max Planck Research Prize in 2004 and a nomination as the most influential bioinformatician by Genome Technology magazine.